mathigon/textbooks/content/fractals/content.md

 ### Pascal’s Triangle

-You might even remember the Sierpinski triangle from our chapter on [__Pascal’s triangle__](gloss:pascals-triangle).
+You might already remember the Sierpinski triangle from our chapter on [__Pascal’s triangle__](gloss:pascals-triangle).
 This is a number pyramid in which every number is the sum of the two numbers above.
-Tap on all the _even_ numbers in the triangle below, to highlight them – and see if you notice a pattern:
+Tap on all the _even_ numbers in the triangle below, to highlight them – and see if you notice a
+pattern:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return Math.round(fact(a) / fact(b) / fact(a - b)); };